Lessons From Ziggy’s Pizza: Buy Books. Do Good.Posted: February 11, 2011

-Teen-aged manager me was not the potential bankruptcy that a reasonable person might have expected.
-No one lost a finger, the place stayed clean, didn’t burn down and the money kept coming in.
+Teen-aged manager me was not the potential bankruptcy that you might expect.
+No one lost a finger.
+The place stayed clean, didn’t burn down and the money kept coming in.

 There was one challenge I hadn’t anticipated.
 I had a problem convincing customers I was in charge.
 I could not blame them for doubting me.
 I was only shaving every other day or so.

-I applied myself the way my folks told me to.
+I worked hard, the way my folks told me to.
 I split my time at work between cooking and managing.
-Things were going well.
+Things went well.
 The register balanced at the end of my manager shifts.
 I’d put the money in a bank bag and sprint to the night deposit box of the bank at the other side of the parking lot.
 If I was going to get robbed of Ziggy’s money they were going to have to do it at a dead run.

 Some nights I’d wake up at 2 a.m., certain I’d forgotten to lock the restaurant.
-I’d slip out of my parents house to go check the door.
+I’d slip out of the house to go check the door.
 It was always locked.
 It was even locked the night the police drove up on me while I was checking the door.